781flyingdutchman/background_downloader/README.md

 where `myStartCallback` must be a top level or static function.

 For most situations, using the event listeners or registered "regular" callbacks is recommended, as they run in the normal application context on the main isolate.
 Native callbacks are called directly from native code (iOS, Android or Desktop) and therefore behave differently:
-* Callbacks are called even when an application is suspended
+* Native callbacks are called even when an application is suspended
 * On iOS, the callbacks runs in the main isolate
 * On Android, callbacks run in a shared background isolate, though there is no guarantee that every callback shares the same isolate as another callback
 * On Desktop, callbacks run in the same isolate as the task, and every task has its own isolate